Heidelberg West

 PROFILE FAQ

-Heidelberg West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Heidelberg West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 16 projects that could affect the area.
-Notable ones are Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, Rosanna Village Masterplan & Redevelopment, and The Austin Heidelberg.
-Below is a list of those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that could impact this region.
+Notable ones include Austin Health Heidelberg Repatriation Hospital Redevelopment, Austin Hospital Emergency Department Expansion, The Austin Heidelberg, and Heidelberg Structure Plan Implementation.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.